/Online Arbitrage: Getting Started for New Amazon Sellers

 Your First Week Action Items:

-• Create your Amazon Professional Seller Account
+• Create your Amazon Seller Account

 • Complete tax interview and verify bank account